USA Cycling Development Foundation Programs

 USA Cycling's National Development Program (NDP) is primarily funded by a grant from the Foundation.
-This program annually supports approximately 100 American junior, U23 and women athletes in European and other international racing programs, in all Olympic cycling disciplines.
-All the young riders on the 2012 London Olympic Road team, Tyler Farrar (Garmin-Barracuda), Tejay van Garderen (BMC Racing Team).
-Taylor Phinney (BMC Racing Team) and Timmy Duggan (Liquigas Cannondale) are program graduates, and the same for the entire Women's Olympic road team.
-Almost every young American professional rider starting the 2012 Amgen Tour of California and Pro Cycling Challenge UCI stage races had participated in the National Development programs during the last 12 years.
+This program annually supports approximately 250 American junior, U23 and women athletes in European and other international racing programs, in all Olympic cycling disciplines.
+All the young riders on the 2012 London Olympic Road team, Tyler Farrar (Garmin), Tejay van Garderen (BMC Racing Team).
+Taylor Phinney (BMC Racing Team) and Timmy Duggan (Saxo) are program graduates, and the same for the entire Women's Olympic road team.
+Almost every young American professional rider starting the 2012 Amgen Tour of California and Pro Cycling Challenge UCI stage races has participated in the National Development programs during the last 14 years.

 Mountain Bike Development